LearnYouSomeComputer/Tools-For-Programming/05-Building-with-Make.md

 ## Motivation

 Wow.
-You've made it six chapters through this book.
+You've made it four chapters through this book.
 And probably some appendices too.
 And yet you have made not one sandwich.
 Not one!

 Let's fix that.
 Time for a classic pastrami on rye.
 You go to fetch ingredients from the refrigerator, but alas!
 It is empty.
-Someone else has been eating all your sandwiches while you were engrossed in regular expressions.
+Someone else has been eating all your sandwiches while you were engrossed by a thorny bash script.

 You hop on your velocipede[^bike] and pedal down to the local bodega only to discover that they, too, are out of sandwich fixin's.
 Just as you feared --- you are left with no choice other than to derive a sandwich from first principles.